Credit Unions vs Banks

 Credit Union vs Bank: Interest Rates

-When comparing Canadian lenders' mortgage rates, you will often see credit unions offering lower mortgage rates than the Big Five Banks, or to see them offer higher savings interest rates than the banks.
-This is because credit unions aren’t as incentivized to make a profit as the big banks, and even if they do, credit unions will return the profits back to the community and their members.
+When looking at mortgage rates in Canada, you will often see credit unions offering lower mortgage rates than the Big Five Banks or to see them offer higher savings interest rates than the banks.
+This is because credit unions aren’t as incentivized to make a profit as the big banks.
+Credit unions are non-profits, meaning they must distribute the excess money earned to members or reinvest it back into the credit union.

-If you are borrowing from the credit union and paying interest, such as through a mortgage, personal loan, or home equity line of credit, you may get a rebate on the interest you paid.
+• If you borrow from the credit union and pay interest, such as through a mortgage, personal loan, or home equity line of credit, you may get a rebate on the interest you paid.

-If you are receiving interest, such as through a savings account, chequing account, guaranteed investment certificate, RRSP, TFSA, or a term deposit, you may receive a bonus interest payment and a service charge rebate.
+• If you receive interest through a savings account, chequing account, GIC, RRSP, TFSA, or a term deposit, you may receive a bonus interest payment and a service charge rebate.

 Example of an Annual Credit Union Patronage Rebate